frederik-hoeft/backup-gateway/README.md

 A centralized gateway for coordinating multi-source, multi-target backup operations, with a focus on orchestrating the lifecycle of target nodes (Wake-on-LAN and remote shutdown) while following best practices for security, observability, and maintainability.

-The refined initial production scope, architecture, user stories, and implementation plan live under [`docs/pm`](docs/pm/README.md).
+The implemented MVP architecture starts with the [`docs/architecture` overview](docs/architecture/README.md).
+Product scope, user stories, and the implementation plan live under [`docs/pm`](docs/pm/README.md).

 ## Background